Castelvill/SandstormBox/docs/Instructions.md

 - path (string) - path to an image file;
 - name (string) - name for the new bitmap;
 - light (bool) - if true, create a light bitmap for the loaded bitmap.
-False by default.
+False by default;
+- ignore_warnings (bool) - if true, warnings about loading the same image will not be printed.

 ## load_font